Find Affordable College Courses

 Carrollton, GA

-University of West Georgia ranked #6 on this year’s Most Popular Journalism Bachelor’s Degree Schools in the Southeast Region list.
+University of West Georgia came in at #6 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in the Southeast Region ranking.
 University of West Georgia is a fairly large public school located in the town of Carrollton.

 Women make up 71% of the journalism majors at the school.